awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ## Importing Data into an Aurora Global Database<a name="aurora-global-database-etl"></a>

  To import data into an Aurora global database, use one of the following techniques:
 +  Create a snapshot of an Aurora cluster or Amazon RDS DB instance and restore it to the primary cluster of an Aurora global database\.
-Currently, any snapshot must be from a source that is compatible with MySQL 5\.6 or PostgreSQL 10\.7\.
+Currently, any snapshot must be from a source that is compatible with Aurora MySQL version 1, Aurora MySQL version 2, or Aurora PostgreSQL 10\.11\.

-  The following shows an example of restoring an Aurora MySQL instance\.
+  The following shows an example of restoring an Aurora MySQL 5\.6 instance\.
 ![\[Screenshot showing the restore snapshot page for an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-restore-snapshot-01.png)
 +  Use point\-in\-time restore on the primary cluster to restore the cluster data to a previous state\.
 For more information, see [Restoring a DB Cluster to a Specified Time](USER_PIT.md)\.

- You can configure the parameter groups independently for each Aurora cluster within the Aurora global database\.
-Most parameters work the same as for other kinds of Aurora clusters\.
-The `aurora_enable_repl_bin_log_filtering` and `aurora_enable_replica_log_compression` configuration settings have no effect\.
-We recommend keeping the settings consistent between all the clusters in a global database, to avoid unexpected behavior changes if you promote one of the secondary clusters to be the primary\.
-For example, use the same settings for time zones and character sets to avoid inconsistent behavior if a different cluster takes over as the primary cluster\.
+ The crucial distinction for an Aurora global database is that you always import the data to the cluster that you designate as the primary cluster\.
+You can do the initial data import before or after adding that cluster to the Aurora Global Database\.
+All the data from the primary cluster is automatically replicated to any secondary clusters\.

 ## Connecting to an Aurora Global Database<a name="aurora-global-database-connecting"></a>